Aryetis/Obenkyobo/Readme.md

 Tested on :
 - libra h2o
-- please report if it works for your model
+- please report if it works for your model too

 ## How to install ?